During the season we run two competition categories where 3 images may be submitted for both. No separate entry fees are required.

 The John Harrison Cup is awarded for the Flora and Fauna round of the League Competition in which “flora” is defined as wild plants, fungi, crops and garden plants growing outdoors.
 Fauna is defined as wild animals, birds, insects and fish in the wild, zoos, wildlife parks etc.

-All competition entries are judged by an independent external expert within the two levels for both Club and Advanced.
-However, members may not necessarily be in the same class for both PDI and Print categories.
+All competition entries are judged by an independent external expert.
 Entries remain anonymous until the judging has finished and the winners are announced.
 The dates and subjects for the competitions can be found in the club programme.
 All images submitted must not only be taken by the entrant, but be their sole work and hold the copyright.
 A PDI and a PRINT online entry form must be completed for each competition – otherwise you are not eligible to enter.

 The Print League & Ladies’ and Gentlemens’ Trophies